 Even the cows seem to enjoy the beaches of Kobuleti.

-The coastline is mainly lined with pebble beaches.
+The coastline in this part of Georgia is mainly lined with pebble beaches.
 Visitors can rent deck chairs and parasols for a small fee.
 Kitesurfing and jet skiing are also possible.

 How to get to Kobuleti

 The 350 km from Tbilisi to Kobuleti take you about 5 hours if you follow the route via Samtredia, Lanchkhuti and Grigoleti.
 If you come from the Batumi International Airport, it is a bit less than 1 hour.

 In summer there are daily minibus connections between Tbilisi and Kobuleti. and during the whole year there are some minibus connections to Kobuleti from Batumi, Poti and Kutaisi.